 Tours take place rain or shine.
 Wear comfortable clothing and shoes for walking

-Tours are provided in English (PT upon request)
+Tours are provided in English (PT and ES upon request)

 Tours are for all age groups and all fitness levels.
 10 people maximum

 Tours run daily.
 Monday to Saturday at 10:00am & 4:15pm

 The distance walked is 3 km / 1.9 miles

 Tickets must be purchased by 8:00pm WEST the night before and are non-refundable

 We cannot accommodate vegetarians, vegans, gluten or lactose intolerances on this tour

 The tour starting point is located a short 1 min walk from Bolhão metro station

 Get off the well-worn tourist path and join us for peeking at a side of Porto that travelers rarely see.
 Experience how the city’s past is influencing its future in terms of local cuisine as well as its architecture and culture.